BPS ansatzes as electric form-factors: Higgs BPS ansatzes and CP violating.

 As a result, the $\theta$-dependense in the monopole sector is something another than that connected with instantons: in particular, it is of the leading order rather different from $\exp(1/\alpha)$.

 What happens, asks the author \cite{197909065}, in the YM theories in which CP is violated by another mechanism than $\theta$?

-The fact that at $\theta=0$ the dyons have integer charges is associated with the fact that $I+E$ in Eq. (\ref{3.6}) is quadric in $q$, with no linear term.
-A linear term as in Eq. (\ref{extra}) leads to noninteger charges: the ``non-integrality'' is directly proportional to the coeficient of the linear term.
+The fact that at $\theta=0$ the dyons have integer charges is associated with the fact that $I+E$ in Eq. (\ref{3.6}) is quadratic in $q$, with no linear term.
+A linear term as in Eq. (\ref{extra}) leads to noninteger charges: this is directly proportional to the coefficient of the linear term.

 CP forbids such linear term sinse $q$ is odd under CP.
 If CP is violated, regardless the violation mechanism, a linear term can be present.